micromata/JiraRestClient/README.md

 Download and build the jar.

-Bevor you build the Client you can test the Connection with the following Code:
+Before you build the Client you can test the Connection with the following Code:

     URI uri = new URI("https://team.micromata.de/jira");
     String username = "username";
     String password = "password";
-    boolean success = restWrapper.testRestConnection(uri, username, password);
+    Jira RestClient jiraRestClient = JiraRestClient.create(uri, username, password);

-After that you can create a JiraRestClient like this:
+Then you can get the Client yo need with:

-    JiraRestClient jiraRestClient = new JiraRestClient(uri, username, password);
+    jiraRestClient.getIssueClient();

-With this Client you can use the RestWrapper:
+    jiraRestClient.getProjectClient();

-    RestWrapper restWrapper = new RestWrapperImpl();
+    jiraRestClient.getSearchClient();

-Every single Methode of the RestWrapper needs the JiraRestClient to get the Informations from the Jira.
+    jiraRestClient.getUserClient();

-Enjoy an has fun!
+Enjoy

 ### Usage inside a Jira Plugin